 Many children went through Teenage Mutant Ninja Turtles II: The Arcade Game without thinking about the skateboarder, but a few surely wondered just what she was doing there.
 During my first playthrough of the game, I almost expected the ending to change if the woman were accosted.
 I thought that I'd see the Ninja Turtles condemned as hideous thugs who terrorized an unarmed bystander.
 But there's nothing.
 They suffer no consequences for attacking her, and that taught us all a valuable lesson.
 Even in NES games, some crimes go unpunished.

-Update: Tiny Cartridge picked up this entry, and a reader named Drexegar pointed out that the skateboarding woman shows up the second level of Contra Rebirth, Konami's rather excellent Contra update for the Wii.
+Update: Tiny Cartridge picked up this entry, and a reader named Drexegar pointed out that the skateboarding woman shows up the second level of Contra Rebirth, Konami and M2's rather excellent Contra update for the Wii.

 And there she is, huddled in fear as she speeds through a crowd of fleeing businessmen and hotel maids.
 I'm torn between being impressed by this cameo and being disturbed by Konami's apparently decades-long effort to frighten this woman.
 Just let her ride her skateboard in peace, you fiends.